-- 38 All Councillors meet together as the Council.
-At these meetings, Councillors decide the Council's overall policies and set the budget each year.
+- 39. All Councillors meet together as the Full Council.
+These meetings are chaired by the Chairman of the Council appointed in May for the municipal year.
+At these ordinary meetings, Councillors decide the Council's overall policies and set the budget each year.
+Certain decisions can only be made by the Council as a whole and these are clearly set out in the written Constitution.
 The Council also hold debates on issues which affect the district generally.
 The Leader of the Council can make an oral report on relevant district matters.
-Members of the public may, on notice, put written questions to the Council. - 39 The full Council comprises 39 Members and met four times during 2016/17.
-In addition there was a meeting of Annual Council and one Extraordinary meeting of full Council in
+Members of the public may, on notice, put written questions to the Council. - 40.
+The Full Council comprises all 39 Members.
+They met five times during 2019/20.
+In addition there was a meeting of Annual Council in the municipal year.
+In cases of urgency an extraordinary meeting of the Council can be called by the Chairman and / or the Monitoring Officer under Part 4, Rule 1 of the Constitution.